ucan-wg/invocation/README.md

 ## 9.3 Dataflow

-Pipelining uses [Await] as inputs to determine the required dataflow graph.
+Pipelining uses [Await] as arguments to determine the required dataflow graph.
 The following examples both express the following dataflow graph:

 ### 9.3.1 Batched